Southern Baptist Convention conservative resurgence: State conventions react

 Because each level of Baptist life is autonomous, changes at the national level do not require approval or endorsement by the state conventions or local associations.
 The majority of state conventions have continued to cooperate with the SBC.
 However, the state conventions in Texas and Virginia openly challenged the new directions and announced a "dual affiliation" with contributions to both the SBC's Cooperative Program and the CBF.

 The Baptist General Convention of Texas (BGCT), the largest of the Southern Baptist state conventions, did not vote in 1998 to align itself with the CBF, despite some reports to the contrary.
-The BGCT did allow individual churches to designate their missions dollars to a number of different missions organizations, including the Southern Baptist Convention and the Cooperative Baptist Fellowship.
-One of the stated reasons for doing so was their objection to proposed changes in the 2000 revision of the Baptist Faith and Message, which the BGCT said made the document sound like a "creed" in violation of historic Baptist tradition which opposed their use.
+The BGCT did allow individual churches to designate their missions dollars to a number of different missions organizations, including the SBC and CBF.
+One of the stated reasons for doing so was their objection to proposed changes in the 2000 revision of the Baptist Faith and Message, which the BGCT said made the document sound like a creed in violation of historic Baptist tradition which opposed their use.

 In a reversal from the national convention (where the moderates left and the conservatives stayed), many Texas conservatives formed their own state convention, the Southern Baptists of Texas Convention.
 Local congregations either disassociated completely from BGCT or sought "dual alignment" with both groups.
 The BGCT remains the much larger of the two state conventions, and universities such as Baylor only receive money from the BGCT.
 Similarly, conservative Baptists in Virginia formed the Southern Baptist Conservatives of Virginia.